judahkirkwood/PythonProjects/README.md

 # Python Projects

-This repository contains three Python projects: Phonebook, DjangoUniversity, and Django Checkbook.
+This repository contains examples of some of the Python projects I have worked on: Phonebook, DjangoUniversity, and Django Checkbook.

 ## Projects